delperugia/curlev/docs/reference_manual.md

 The default configuration of the various protocol instances can be set in `ASync` using the three methods `options()`, `authentication()` and `certificates()`.
+When `HTTP` and `SMTP` instances are later created, they will use it.

 ### Authentication